Newport News police investigate homicide on 24th Street

 NEWPORT NEWS, Va.
-(WAVY) — A late night shooting has left one person dead and another injured in Newport News Thursday.
+(WAVY) — A late night shooting left one person dead in Newport News Thursday.

-Police were dispathed to a shooting at a residence in the 1300 block of 24th Street at 10:03 p.m.
+Police were dispatched to a shooting at a residence in the 1300 block of 24th Street at 10:03 p.m.

-Upon arrival, officers located an adult female suffering from a gunshot wound.
+Upon arrival, officers located a woman suffering from a gunshot wound.
 She was later pronounced dead at the scene.

 There is no suspect information at this time and the investigation continues.